benleung/weather/README.md

 - (main app) loading speed of opening gallery is slow, a spinning activity indicator should be displayed
 - (main app) a view on main app displaying instruction to prompt users to authorize location, if not authorized yet
 - (widget) a different design of view for api error might be required

+# Remarks: about Test Codes
+- `struct weatherwidget_Previews: PreviewProvider` has covered different patterns for UIs
+- test codes on infra.framework is in target `infraTests`
+- test codes on DTO, Entity would be great if given enough time.